gnat/surreal/README.md

 <a href="https://github.com/gnat/surreal/releases"><img src="https://img.shields.io/github/workflow/status/gnat/surreal/release?label=Mini&style=for-the-badge&color=%237d91ce" alt="Mini build badge" /></a>
 <a href="https://github.com/gnat/surreal/blob/main/LICENSE"><img src="https://img.shields.io/github/license/gnat/surreal?style=for-the-badge&color=%234400e5" alt="License badge" /></a>-->

-## 💙 Why does this exist?
+## Why does this exist?

 For devs who love ergonomics!

-If you agree with any of the following, you will appreciate Surreal:
+If you agree with any of the following, you may appreciate Surreal:

 * Want to stay close to Vanilla JS.
 * Hate typing `document.querySelector` over.. and over..
 * Hate typing `addEventListener` over.. and over..
 * Really wish `document.querySelectorAll` had Array functions..
 * Really wish `this` would work in child `<script>` tags.
+* Enjoyed using jQuery selector syntax.
 * Want it dependency-free with **no build step**.
 * [Zero depedencies to do async animations, timelining, tweens](#-quick-start)
-* Enjoyed using jQuery selector syntax.
 * Want fewer layers, less complexity, crazy speed.
 * Pairs well with [htmx](https://htmx.org)
 * Are aware of the cargo cult. ✈️